 [/wptab] [wptab name=’Join the Conversation’] Tweet #WhartonFoA to add your thoughts, insights and reactions to our live Twitter feed.
 For your favorite ads and the most successful ones, tack on the hashtag #BeyondAdvertisingYES, and for those that fumble, use #BeyondAdvertisingNO.
 We’ll report the results.
 Go with your best real-time reactions and insights, and tweet your response with the #whartonfoa hashtag.

 Sample Scoring Tweet: Budweiser Clydesdales: 7.
 Tears in my eyes and ordering for a bud for my bud. #whartonfoa[/wptab] [wptab name=’Think R.A.V.E.S.’]
-We’re thrilled to have an esteemed panel who will be weighing in on the ads and rating them on WFoA criteria for RAVES: Relevant and Respectful, Actionable, Valued, Experiential, a Surprising Story.
+We’re thrilled to have an esteemed panel who will be weighing in on the ads and rating them on based on the Beyond Advertising model for advertising, paying special attention to the WFoA criteria for RAVES: Relevant and Respectful, Actionable, Valuable, Exceptional Experience, and a Surprising Story.

 A high-scoring ad will be extremely relevant, respectful, actionable, valuable and experiential.
 The ad offers a surprising element and provides an emotionally appealing story for the intended audience.

 A low-scoring ad is irrelevant to the time and place and is disrespectful to the audience.
 The audience can’t easily do anything with the ad.
 The ad has no emotional or rational value.
 It conveys a bad experience overall and lacks any spark of surprise.
 The ad’s storyline is confusing and unappealing to the intended audience.